-- All students applying for EOP must also file for Free Application for Federal Student Aid (FAFSA) by February 1, 2014 to be considered for Fall 2014.
+- All students applying for EOP must also file for Free Application for Federal Student Aid (FAFSA) or the CA Dream Act Application by the EOP priority deadline of February 1, 2016 to be considered for Fall 2016.

 A: Yes.
 The university's priority filing date is typically between October and November.
 The filing date for students entering SJSU in fall is December 15th.
-Students must turn in 2 letters of recommendation and their FAFSA to EOP by February 1st.
+Students must turn in 2 letters of recommendation and their FAFSA/CA Dream Act to EOP by February 1st.

-Prospective students must also file for FAFSA, this is a requirement in order to verify financial eligibility to EOP.
+Prospective students must also file for FAFSA/CA Dream Act, this is a requirement in order to verify financial eligibility to EOP.
 In order to be given priority EOP processing, please submit your FAFSA by no later than February 1 for a fall term.
 Students that apply for FAFSA after 2/1 through 3/2 (closing priority deadline for all students) may not receive priority consideration.